tsduck/tsduck/README.md

 In practice, TSDuck is used for:

-- Transport stream acquisition or transmodulation.
+- Transport stream acquisition or transmodulation, including DVB, ASI and IP multicast.
 - Analyze transport streams, PSI/SI signalization, bitrates, timestamps.
 - Monitor and report conditions on the stream (video and audio properties, bitrates, crypto-periods, signalization).
 - On-the-fly transformation or injection of content and signalization.